kevinlig/potato-draw/protocol/Potato_Protocol_2.1.md

 If a client wins a direct election with a YES vote, it may broadcast its latest frame to all the clients in the mesh.

 When a frame broadcast occurs, **all active elections must terminate without resolution**.
 All clients, regardless of how they voted, must accept the broadcast frame and update their current frame identifier to the new frame.

+### Conclusion
+With this combination of direct and indirect elections, clients in the mesh are able to reach a consensus without direct connections with each other or even being aware of the full mesh population.